Adele: Legacy

 The Seattle Post-Intelligencer has called Adele the "Queen of Soul" for her early success as a soul singer-songwriter, while she was referred to as the "Queen of Hearts" by publications such as Vogue and Vanity Fair.
-In 2014, Adele was already being regarded as a British cultural icon, with young adults from abroad naming her among a group of people whom they most associated with UK culture, which included William Shakespeare, Queen Elizabeth II, David Beckham, J. K. Rowling, The Beatles, Charlie Chaplin, and Elton John.
+In 2014, Adele was already being regarded as a British cultural icon, with young adults from abroad naming her among a group of people whom they most associated with UK culture, which included William Shakespeare, Queen Elizabeth II, David Beckham, J. K. Rowling, the Beatles, Charlie Chaplin, and Elton John.
+In their respective 2019 and 2020 publications, authors Ali Pantony and Arwa Mahdawi also regarded Adele as a British cultural icon.

 Adele was frequently credited in the 2010s for reviving the lagging sales of the music industry in the streaming era.

-Richard Russell, the founder of record label XL Recordings, complimented Adele that she had the potential to change the way women were seen in the music industry by focusing on music rather than sexuality.
+Richard Russell, the founder of record label XL Recordings, complimented Adele, saying she had the potential to change the way women were seen in the music industry by focusing on music rather than sexuality.
 The New Yorker called her "the most popular living soul singer in the world" at 27-years-old.
 Writing for Vulture, Jillian Mapes opined that Adele is "among the first plus-size female cultural icons to reach the highest echelons of commercial success without having to make herself the butt of fat jokes along the way".
 Time journalist Sam Lansky described her as "a voice for every generation" and further stated that "Adele bridges pop music's past and its future".
-Lansky wrote that Adele, by choosing to sound like the past, goes in an opposite direction in mainstream music when her contemporaries "try to sound simultaneously like each other" and follow trends.
+Lansky wrote that Adele, by choosing to sound "like the past", goes in the opposite direction from her contemporaries in mainstream music, who "try to sound simultaneously like each other" and follow trends.

 Billboard credited Adele for reviving the music industry in 2011, the year of 21s release, and wrote: "She was a unique presence not only in 2011, but in all of the 21st-century pop: a preternaturally gifted singer and songwriter with a leave-it-all-on-the-floor approach to recording and performing—and also an earthy, relatable, and strangely unassuming personality both on and off the stage".
 Junkee and Consequence of Sound credited her for revitalizing pop music and heralding "a new era of relatable pop" due to the critical and commercial success of 21.
-In an article about how music from 2011 defined pop music, Junkee also credited Adele for reviving the breakup ballad music, paving the way for young artists like Olivia Rodrigo to utilize some elements of pop ballads that she did into their own music.
+In an article about how music from 2011 defined pop music, Junkee also credited Adele for reviving the break-up ballad music, paving the way for young artists like Olivia Rodrigo to use some elements of pop ballads that she did into their own music.
 In a 2021 article from The Daily Telegraph, James Hall wrote that "a new Adele album isn't just a release − it's a global cultural event".
 Rolling Stone writers observed that "She has written more modern pop standards than anyone else in her generation, each single becoming an instant classic."

-Rolling Stone listed Adele at 22nd in their 2023 list of 200 Greatest Singers of All Time while The Times named her as 2nd best singer of the 21st century in their list of 20 best solo singers.